thatvirtualboy/horizon-linux-vm/README.md

 * Verify your **hosts**, **KRB5** and **SMB** configuration files reflect the correct addresses and IP addresses.

 * Verify there is no time drift between the Ubuntu VM and the DCs.
 You may need to reconfigure NTP or disable it.

+## Agent Status

+If your Horizon Agent status is _Unreachable_ or _Waiting for Agent,_ review the official troubleshooting guide [here](http://pubs.vmware.com/horizon-7-view/topic/com.vmware.horizon-view.linuxdesktops702.doc/GUID-B8DDB7F4-E448-44D2-8F6C-02407BA4A74E.html).

+Additionally, some environments may require you to add the Connection Server IP/FQDN to the **/etc/hosts** file.
+This is usually an environmental DNS issue.